Yeah Buddy!

 Believe me, I love going into the gym and throwing weight around.

-But remember- the time you spend in the weight room isn’t about solidifying yourself as the “big guy” at the gym.
+But remember- the time you spend in the weight room isn’t about solidifying yourself as the “big guy” in the gym.

 It’s about getting stronger so that you perform better in matches, and ultimately win more.

-So the next time you feel the urge to start breaking form on your pulling exercises to make yourself seem stronger than the guy next to you, remember why you’re there …and realize you could hit him with a blast double any day of the week.
+So the next time you feel the urge to start breaking form on your pulling exercises, remember why you’re there.

 Good stuff DW.
 I do my best to get through my client’s heads that the majority of their pulling should be done without mom